 CLAUDIO DESCALZI

-Date of birth: 1955 Position: Chief Executive Officer Participation on Committees: -In office since: May 2014 Number of positions held in other companies for the purposes of the Board advice on the maximum number of offices: -Slate elected on: majority (Ministry of the Economy and Finance)
+Date of birth: 1955

+Position: Chief Executive Officer

+Participation on Committees: - In office since: May 2014

 Born in Milan, he has been Eni's CEO since May 2014.
 He is a member of the General Council and of the Advisory Board of Confindustria and Director of Fondazione Teatro alla Scala.
 He is a member of the National Petroleum Council.